with Christine and John Valters Paintner, Jamie Marich, and Forum Facilitators

-Each of the eight chapters offers reflections on the themes, a scripture story, an invitation to the practice of lectio divina, and a creative exploration through photography and writing.
+Each of the eight chapters offers reflections on the themes, a scripture story, an invitation to the practice of lectio divina, and creative exploration through photography, midrash writing, and meditative movement (with Jamie Marich, founder of Dancing Mindfulness).

 The Soul of a Pilgrim was named one of the best spiritual books of 2015 by Spirituality and Practice!

-We will gather together in a private teaching platform for an experience of community sharing and conversation lovingly facilitated by trained guides, a place to share our questions and insights, and additional audio guidance from Christine Valters Paintner to deepen into the materials.
+We will gather together in a private teaching platform for an experience of community sharing and conversation lovingly facilitated by trained guides, a place to share our questions and insights, and additional audio guidance from Christine Valters Paintner to deepen into the materials along with a special guided meditation to begin each week that is not included in the book.

 Week 1: The practice hearing the call and responding